 Black seed oil has been loved for centuries for its endless health benefits.
 Many even consider it a superfood.
-If you have never heard of black seed oil or never indulged your body with it, this article is for you.
+If you have never heard of it, or never indulged your body with it, this article is for you.
 Cleopatra began the trend thousands of years ago, and currently, the longevity/wellness community touts it for its anti-aging benefits.
 Apparently the longevity experts are into something, which we discuss in this article.
 This potent oil also fits into other wellness trends of 2018 (1).

 What Is Cold-Pressed Black Seed Oil?

 “Cold pressed” means the oil is extracted from seeds without using heat, resulting in a much healthier product because the oil is not refined, deodorized or processed in any way.
 Cold pressed oils do not contain harmful solvent residues.
 Black seed oil comes from a plant called Nigella sativa, grown in the Mediterranean, Western Asia, and the Middle East.
-Black seed oil has a host of other names, including black cumin seed oil, however, don’t confuse black seed oil with cumin.

 Health Benefits Of Black Seed Oil

 According to several sources, black seed oil is a ‘cure for everything.’
 We don’t subscribe to that, but while researching, some pretty incredible health benefits materialized.
 Black seed oil contains high phytochemical compounds found to be especially useful for boosting immunity, general health and for fighting many health conditions.
-More research is required, however, there are known cases of black seed oil improving conditions such as hay fevers, stomach ulcers, itchy and inflamed skin, dry nose, indigestion, metabolic syndrome, sore throat, swollen tonsils, bronchitis, cough, flu symptoms, diarrhea, breast pain, sperm function, and headaches.
+More research is required, however, there are known cases of it improving conditions such as hay fevers, stomach ulcers, itchy and inflamed skin, dry nose, indigestion, metabolic syndrome, sore throat, swollen tonsils, bronchitis, cough, flu symptoms, diarrhea, breast pain, sperm function, and headaches.

 Asthma, an inflammatory condition, benefits from the high content of essential fatty acids found in black seed oil.
 A four-week trial carried out on people who had asthma showed significant improvements in their asthma symptoms (2).